KuNyaa/mRNADesign-Partition/README.md

 ```
 python mRNA_Design.py --fasta examples.fasta --output_dir ./outputs --beam_size 200 --lr 0.03 --epsilon 0.5 --num_iters 30 --num_runs 20 --num_threads 8
 ```

+Certainly!
+Here's an added section for "Other Files" to include in your README:

+---

+## Other Files

+Alongside the main application, this repository includes additional files that are useful for testing and understanding the capabilities of the mRNA Design tool:

+- `examples.fasta`: This file contains 3 example protein sequences.
+It is designed to offer a quick and straightforward way to test the functionality of the software with pre-defined input.
+This file serves as the default input for the tool.

+- `experiments.fasta`: Contains 20 protein sequences that were used in our experiments.